 - Addenbrookes wall mounted advertising display with attractor slides.

-Black Cat Displays like design around the location taking input from the customer and not just supply a one fits all solution.
+Black Cat Displays like to design around the location to make a bespoke display, taking input from the customer and not just supply a one fits all solution.